Kagamihime/foundry/README.md

 * loading and saving files containing grid data
 * stepping forward the generations of a grid (if it is a resizable grid, it will make sure the pattern is always at the center of the grid)

+## What this library aims at
+* Support for distributed and parallel computation of grids' operations (GPUs and networking).
+* Usage of machine learning for pattern analysis.

 ## About the file formats used
 For now, rlife uses two internal file formats: Resizable Life and Toroidal Life.